|

 Our lab has facilities for rock digestion, high-end micro-computed tomography (Bruker Skyscan 1173 Desktop-Micro-Computertomograph; click here for more information), 3D digital microscopy (Keyence VHX-6000, 20-2000x magnification), scanning electron microscopy, high performance computing for image data processing, micro- and macro-anatomical labs, and an aquarium infrastructure (click here for watching suction feeding of Hemiscyllium ocellatum) to support individual palaeobiological projects but also providing research services for other departments of the University of Vienna (e.g., Geology, Mineralogy, Anthropology, Zoology, and Theoretical Biology) and third parties.

-Save the date!
-Patrick L. Jambura and Julia Türtscher will defend their PhD theses on Monday, Oct.
-14 starting at 4 PM!
-Guests are welcome!
+Congratulations!
+Patrick L. Jambura and Julia Türtscher have defended their PhD theses very successfully on Monday, Oct.
+14, 2024!

 Many NEW research projects in vertebrate palaeobiology for bachelor and master theses are available.
 For enquiries contact Univ.-Prof. Dr. Jürgen Kriwet (juergen.kriwet@univie.ac.at) or Dr. Cathrin Pfaff (cathrin.pfaff@univie.ac.at).